• Skip to primary navigation

 When you leave home, you become more independent just by doing so.
 There is now a lot more distance between you and your family, between you and what you are used to, between you and your comfort zone.
 You have to do things you didn’t think you would have to do, and you will grow stronger for it.

 Embrace this independence that comes from being far from home.
 Take a look back at what you have done on your own.
-Look ahead to the future on what you can accomplish based on these skills you have learned.
+Look ahead to the future and on what you can accomplish based on these skills you have learned.

 Explore your new home